 Lina believes that yoga can be practised from the cradle and well into old age with appropriate adaptation.
 Her yoga teaching style is inclusive and therapeutic, emphasising breath, relaxation and meditation.
 As a BWY DCT she has trained teachers but also continued her studies further, qualifying in Buddhist Meditation, Mindfulness, Yoga for Healthy Backs and Gentle Years Yoga.

 Please note the refund policy can be found on the main BWY website.

 The organiser for this event is Jan Palmer – firstname.lastname@example.org

 If you are a BWY member please ensure you are logged in.
 To make a booking for this event please select a ticket type and then click send booking.
 Certain events are only available to specific member types, for example first aid days for teachers and student teachers so please logon first to see specific tickets.

 If you have questions please contact the event organiser or webadmin using the regional contacts page.

-Lina is a senior Yoga teacher having taught Diploma courses for the BWY and the CYQ She has extensive experience of teaching many types of Yoga classes retreats & long courses.
-Meditation is taught in both Buddhist & Yoga tradtions
+Lina is a senior Yoga teacher having taught Diploma courses for the BWY and the CYQ She has extensive experience of teaching many types of Yoga classes retreats & Yoga Foundation courses.
+She is currently teaching teh Gentle Years Yoga course Meditation is taught in Mindfulness Buddhist & Yoga tradtions